Requesting support

 The backup copies of your MySQL databases are updated in real-time

-through the use of MySQL's replication mechanism.
+through the use of MySQL's replication mechanism (as of this writing,

 -